DaikinQuality/shared/docs/fracas.md

 After opening the new PDCA entry, complete the tabs in order.
 Most fields should be filled out unless they are clearly not applicable.

-- Each tab includes a workflow section, which defaults to 30 days to complete the section.
+- Each tab includes a workflow section, which defaults to the required time to complete the section.
 - When completed work on that section select the **Next Step** button to complete that section and move to the next.
 ![FRACAS Workflow](../images/fracas_workflow_data.png)